pantheon-systems/wordpress-at-scale/_pages/searching-for-scale.md

 ### Improve User Experience and Database Performance With a Search Index

-One of the first queries to hit the wall in terms of scalability is content search.
+One of the first queries to hit the wall in terms of scalability is WordPress's built-in content search.
 It runs slowly if you have a large number of posts, and cannot produce results based on relevance.
 It also does not have any built in faceting or “drill down” capabilities, leaving many users wanting more from a features standpoint as well as speed.

 This is a known weak spot for WordPress, and the good news is there are emerging best practices on scaling site content: using a dedicated search index.
 An index improves performance significantly, and allows a richer user experience.
 It can even help scale problematic queries not related to content searching.